You’re still stuck at home, you’re bored outta your gourd – what are ya gonna do?

 Pan Am was the legacy of one man, Juan Terry Trippe.
 He wasn’t a particularly pleasant man, unless he wanted something from you – and once he had gotten what he wanted, he had absolutely no use for you.

 The authors – I’m never a fan of “team” writing – are a married couple who, quite frankly, aren’t very good at their trade.
-The book is uncertain of it’s purpose.
+The book is uncertain of its purpose.
 Is it a biography?
 No, not a good one.
 Is it the story of the rise and fall of a large organization?
 I guess, but again, it’s unsure of itself.
-There is no linear story line, so trying to figure out where you are in history becomes a problem – clearly a flaw in a book that’s telling the history of a person, or an organization.
+There is no linear story line, episodes overlap and timelines become confused, so trying to figure out where you are in history becomes a problem – clearly a flaw in a book that’s telling the history of a person, or an organization.

-Yet, if you’re interested in the history of commercial aviation in America until the early 1980’s, this book is well-researched enough to give you a fairly accurate depiction of how it all started, and how it evolved.
-And there’s some pictures.
+Yet, if you’re interested in the history of commercial aviation in America from the beginning until the early 1980’s, this book is well-researched enough to give you a fairly accurate depiction of how it all started, and how it evolved.
+And there are pictures.

-The story of one of the early competitors trampled in Trippe’s pursuit of glory and monopoly is related in Ralph O’Neill’s A Dream of Eagles.
+The story of one of Pan Am’s early competitors trampled in Trippe’s pursuit of glory and monopoly is related in Ralph O’Neill’s A Dream of Eagles.

-O’Neill became an ace in WWI flying Neuports and Spads.
-He became a mining engineer, working in the United States and South America, then returned to the air – perhaps his first love – to begin the first successful international airline in America.
-And then lose through the lying, scheming machinations of Juan Terry Trippe, the postmaster general of the United States and his lackey, and the US State Department.
+O’Neill became an ace in WWI flying Nieuports and SPAD’s.
+He studied to become a mining engineer, then worked in the field in the United States and South America.
+He returned to the air – perhaps his first love – to begin the first successful international airline in America.
+And then he lost it through the lying, scheming machinations of Juan Trippe, the postmaster general of the United States and his lackey, and the US State Department.

 Basically, A Dream of Eagles is the author’s retelling of the struggles he encountered building, then losing, what was at the time the airline with the longest route system in the world.